Pharmacy in China: Ancient history

 The beginnings of pharmacy in China are ancient (see Chinese alchemy).
 According to legend, Shennong (about 2000 BCE) who sought out and investigated the medicinal value of several hundred herbs.
 He reputed to have tested many of them on himself, and to have written the first Pen T-Sao, or native herbal, recording 365 drugs.
 He is said to have tasted hundreds of herbs to test their medical value.

 The most well-known work attributed to Shennong is The Divine Farmer's Herb-Root Classic.
 This work is considered to be the earliest Chinese pharmacopoeia.
 It includes 365 medicines derived from minerals, plants, and animals.
 Shennong is credited with identifying hundreds of medical (and poisonous) herbs by personally testing their properties, which was crucial to the development of traditional Chinese medicine.

 Still worshiped by native Chinese drug guilds as their patron god, Shennong conceivably examined many herbs, barks, and roots brought in from the fields, swamps, and woods that are still recognized in Pharmacy today.
-The "Pa Kua" is a mathematical design symbolizing creation and life.
+The "bagua" is a mathematical design symbolizing creation and life.
 Medicinal plants include podophyllum, rhubarb, ginseng, stramonium, cinnamon bark, and, ma huang, or Ephedra.